Grange Distillery

 1833 - 1834 - John Philp & Co.

-1835 - Andrew Philp reaches an agreement with his creditors, and continues work on the site.
+1835 - Andrew Philp reached an agreement with his creditors, and continued work on the site.

-1846 - John Philp & Co. sell West Dolls Distillery, which is renamed Glenochil Distillery.
+1846 - John Philp & Co. sells West Dolls Distillery to the MacNab Bros., which is renamed Glenochil Distillery.

 1848 - November - Andrew Philp Dies.